Gainesville Truck Accident Attorneys

 - Has gained an encyclopedic knowledge of subjects that are crucial to a successful case.
 These include accident reconstruction, biomechanics, economics, vocational rehabilitation, engineering, and medicine.

-- Has become known throughout Florida by both trial lawyers and insurance company lawyers as a tough negotiator with exceptional trial skills.
-Having him as your lawyer puts insurance companies on notice that their standard delays and lowball settlement offers will not work here.
+- Has become known throughout Florida by both trial attorneys and insurance company attorneys as a tough negotiator with exceptional trial skills.
+Having him as your attorney puts insurance companies on notice that their standard delays and lowball settlement offers will not work here.

 - Has hired only the best associates with many years of practical courtroom experience to work at his practice.